 Borobudur & Prambanan Tour/Private transport: 100,000 IDR / $7.50

-*** The Final Word: Now that you know how to get to Borobudur, set aside a whole day for your visit.
+*** The Final Word: Set aside a whole day for Borobudur.
 Go during the very start or end of the day for fewer crowds ***

-Do you think Borobudur is worth the exorbitant entrance fee?
+Do you think exorbitant ticket prices to visit Borobudur is worth it?

 Easy DIY travel outside city centres using public transport